New Chamber Reveals Most Complete Homo Naledi To Date - D-brief

 While the dating is robust, the presence of such a primitive-looking hominin species so late in our history is perplexing.
 In addition to an upper body more suited for tree-dwelling, H. naledi had tiny brains, smaller even than a chimpanzee, which would have left them at a disadvantage when competing with the more intelligent hominin species in the same area around that time.
 It’s not even known if they could use tools, although it’s certainly a possibility.

-“We used to think that all of the archaeology of Africa, all of these larger brains, the evolution of big brain hominins, was some sort of feedback process like a snowball rolling down the hill where once you start down the human path you’re going to end up with big brains and very sophisticated technology.
+“We used to think that all of the archaeology of Africa, all of these larger brains, the evolution of big-brained hominins, was some sort of feedback process like a snowball rolling down the hill where once you start down the human path you’re going to end up with big brains and very sophisticated technology.
 Naledi shows us that’s not the case,” Hawks says.

 Why Were They There?